 So my Christian brothers and sisters, if your conscience is beating you up regularly about your sin then I say rejoice because God is working in your heart.
 You will never have peace with sin.
 In fact, you deeply desire to be free from it.
 We must declare war on sin in our Hearts.
 We must learn how to put our sinful desires to death by draining the life from them.
 Victory or deliverance from these sins may take time, but if we seriously take on the task of meditating on the Holiness of God while distrusting our deceitful hearts, examining our motives full time and fervently praying to our Lord for deliverance we will find that we will have learned to walk the walk by faith in our journey to the celestial city.

-There is therefore now no condemnation for those who are in Christ Jesus.
-For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
-For God has done what the law, weakened by the flesh, could not do.
-By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh, in order that the righteous requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.
-(Romans 8:1-4 ESV)
+1 Therefore there is now no condemnation for those who are in Christ Jesus.
+2 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death.
+3 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin, He condemned sin in the flesh, 4 so that the requirement of the Law might be fulfilled in us, who do not walk according to the flesh but according to the Spirit.
+Romans 8:1-4 (NASB)

-For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
-To set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
-For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
-Those who are in the flesh cannot please God.
-You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
-Anyone who does not have the Spirit of Christ does not belong to him.
-But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.
-If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.
-(Romans 8:5-11 ESV)
+9 However, you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
+But if anyone does not have the Spirit of Christ, he does not belong to Him.
+10 If Christ is in you, though the body is dead because of sin, yet the spirit is alive because of righteousness.
+11 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who dwells in you.
+Romans 8:5-11 (NASB)